 - Air cooling techniques used at Microsoft data centres result in 20-30 percent lower energy consumption

 - Microsoft leveraged its corporate campus to help create an analytical software solution that prioritizes maintenance and repairs our 125 Puget Sound buildings based on energy and cost savings potential

-- All new data centers of Microsoft have an average 1.125 Power Usage Effectiveness (PUE), which is one-third less than the industry average datacenter PUE of 1.7.
+- All new data centres of Microsoft have an average 1.125 Power Usage Effectiveness (PUE), which is one-third less than the industry average data centre PUE of 1.7.

 Water Consumption by Microsoft

 - Air cooling techniques used at Microsoft data centres result in 90% lower water consumption

 - In India, the company captures rainwater for irrigation, and on its Hyderabad campus, it treats sewage for use in landscaping, resulting in zero sewer discharge.

 - Paris office also uses captured rainwater for irrigation and flushes fixtures.

 - Microsoft Real Estate and Facilities teams around the world implement waste minimization programs, including office supply reuse, recycling, and in many cases, composting